scotty369/Personal----Projects/README.md

 #### Key Insight:

 -   The majority of both **offenders** and **victims** are categorized as **non-Hispanic and non-Latino**.
 This suggests that ethnic groups outside of the Hispanic/Latino community are more frequently involved in criminal incidents.
-Further analysis is needed to explore the sociocultural and systemic factors behind these patterns.*Races of Offenders vs Victims*
+Further analysis is needed to explore the sociocultural and systemic factors behind these patterns.

 ### 4. *Races of Offenders vs Victims*